ProjectSimon/libcamera/Documentation/guides/ipa.rst

 definition file, in the "Namespacing" section.
 The name of the interface is the same as the name given to the Main IPA interface.

-The function signature rules are the same as for the slots in the pipeline handler side; PODs are passed by value, and structs are passed by const reference.
+The function signature rules are the same as for the recievers in the pipeline handler side; PODs are passed by value, and structs are passed by const reference.
 For the Main IPA interface, output values are also allowed (only for synchronous calls), so there may be output parameters as well.
 If the